ImFalling/FrickShow/readme.md

 Written in one day by **Jakob Frick** (April 7th 2016)

+### Known bugs
++ Adding padding to main div creates issue with image scaling.

 ### To be added

 + Support for padding the main div (Currently breaks the tag, if needed, use a separate div for it)
 + Multiple Transitions
++ Events for image switching and arrow clicking for further, manual scripting.
 + Currently no support for multiple file formats, all images need to be PNGs.